“It’s China, mom. Everybody knows kung fu. – Dre Parker, Karate Kid (2010)

-I’ve been attempting recently to understand more about the biology and physiology of why our martial arts moves work the way they do, and this book was part of that quest.
+I’ve been attempting recently to understand more about the biology and physiology of why our martial arts moves work the way they do.

 This collection of essays by female martial artists was published in the early 90s, and many of the themes which come up are still relevant today.